That's Entertainment (Hazbin Hotel)

-"That's Entertainment" is the pilot episode of the American adult animated musical television series Hazbin Hotel.
-The pilot premiered to YouTube on October 28, 2019.
-Written and directed by Vivienne "VivziePop" Medrano, it was independently financed and animated over the course of three years by Medrano's independent animation group, SpindleHorse.
+"That's Entertainment" is the pilot episode of the American adult animated musical television series Hazbin Hotel, which premiered on YouTube on October 28, 2019.
+The episode was directed by series creator Vivienne "VivziePop" Medrano, who co-wrote it with Dave Capdevielle and Raymond Hernandez.
+It was independently financed and animated over the course of three years by Medrano's independent animation group, SpindleHorse.